anihacc/gitlabfork-TheMidnightv1/README.md

 The *Midnight* is a mod being developed by Cryptic Mushroom that adds a new, mysterious and scary dimension to explore.
 It is a dimension of darkness; the only light comes from crystals and the various life of the dimension.
 You may travel willingly to this dimension, though you may unwillingly encounter a rifter and be dragged into this strange and hostile world...
 This is the official source code repository for The Midnight mod, originally made for SpookyJam 2018.

-## Note for the 1.15.2-newrift branch
-**This branch is home to the rift portal rewrite that will be released for 1.15.2.
-Nothing here may work as intended.
-If you want to test the mod with no rifts (for now), go to the 1.15.2 branch.**

 ### How to get to The Midnight

 #### For Users